JGarcia128/Book-Search-Engine/README.md

 # 21 MERN: Book Search Engine

-## Your Task
+## Description
 Having a starter code with a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
 The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
-It's already set up to allow users to save book searches to the back end.

-To complete the assignment, I was able to do the following:

-1. Set up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.

-2. Modify the existing authentication middleware so that it works in the context of a GraphQL API.

-3. Create an Apollo Provider so that requests can communicate with an Apollo Server.

-4. Deploy your application to Heroku with a MongoDB database using MongoDB Atlas.
+I was able to set up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.
+Along Modifying the existing authentication middleware so that it works in the context of a GraphQL API.
+Creating an Apollo Provider so that requests can communicate with an Apollo Server.
+Lastly Deploy your application to Heroku with a MongoDB database using MongoDB Atlas.

 ## User Story